-Attending a medical or dental appointment will be counted as authorised as long as the pupil's parent/carer notifies the school in advance of the appointment.
-Where a student's attendance is a concern, medical evidence will be required to support the absence.
+In the majority of instances attending a medical or dental appointment will be counted as authorised as long as the pupil's parent/carer notifies the school in advance of the appointment.
+However, there may be occasions where the pupil's parent/carer will have been informed, in writing, that medical evidence is required to support any absence.